danjokeny/ScholarshipApplication/README.md

 13.  requestors can only see their applications
 14.  added welcome login message to nav bar
 15.  added second message line to users and forms page
+16.  fixed bug where applications form was loaded upon login but not selected in the navbar

 Change ## -